-Please invite Jesus into your heart today.
+Pray with me now, and if you are willing, invite Jesus into your heart today.
 He eagerly knocks at the door of your heart.
-Don't send Him away.
+As we bow our heads, don't send Him away.
 Accept His gift of eternal life and trust that He will take care of you.